nodejs/diagnostics/async-context/README.md

 ```

 There are two interesting constructs in the above example:
   - First, the function `f2` is a function created in one "async context" and passed through an API.
 When `f2` is invoked later, it is a "logical continuation" of the "context" in which it was created.
   - Second, the function `setInterval` takes a function as a parameter, and invokes that function later during program execution, after `setInterval` has completed.

-Let's give these two concepts some names and some loose definitions:
+Let's give these two concepts some names and some initial definitions:

-   -  A `Continuation` is a JavaScript function.
-A `Continuation` retains a link to the "async context" in which it is created.
-Upon invocation, it will "logically continue" the "async context" in which it was created.
+   - A **Continuation** is a JavaScript function that retains a link to the "async context" in which it is created.
+Upon invocation, it will establish a new "async context", and will provide a "logical continuation" of the "async context" in which it was created.

-   - A `Continuation Point` - is a function that accepts a `Continuation` as a parameter.
-This logically represents an async boundary; functions passed to a `Continuation Point` are invoked at some later point in time.
+   - A **Continuation Point** - is a function that accepts a **Continuation** as a parameter.
+This logically represents an async boundary; functions passed to a **Continuation Point** are invoked at some later point in time.

 ## A lower-level view